Up the Boers!

 Bloom recalls a real event from Dublin’s turbulent history - a massive protest movement sparked by the Boer War, a largely forgotten, “absentminded” conflict that roused the passions of Irish nationalists and steered the course of early 20th century Irish politics.
 The Boer War was a fading but recent memory by 1904; Bloom’s ears are still ringing with the shrill shrieks of phantom police whistles.
 He thinks, “I oughtn’t to have got myself swept along with those medicals.”
 Was our pragmatic, gentle Bloom a bit more radical in his slightly younger days?
 Or was he merely overwhelmed by the sudden onset of a riot while passing innocuously through Dublin’s city centre?
 There’s just enough ambiguity in Bloom’s statement, paired with his own conflicting statements about the Boer War throughout Ulysses, to give us pause.
 If we look into the historical context, perhaps we can find some answers.

 The Second Boer War, beginning in October 1899 and lasting until 1902, was a territorial struggle between two colonial powers in modern South Africa.
 Both British settlers and Dutch settlers, known as Boers, claimed territories on the south tip of the African continent.
 When gold was discovered in Boer territory, predictable tensions rose between the two colonizers, and the British invaded Boer territory.
-The war was incredibly gruesome, and among other atrocities, introduced the first concentration camps.
+The war was incredibly gruesome; its atrocities included the use of concentration camps.
 Public response in Britain and Ireland polarized along political lines.
 Loyalists to the imperial government saw supporting the war effort as a patriotic duty, while critics of the government, such as Irish Nationalists, rallied behind the Boers, with whom they felt a political kinship in the struggle against the British Empire.

 Christiaan De Wet

-In September 1899, the Transvaal Committee met for the first time in the rooms of the Celtic Literary Society in Dublin to mount a resistance to the impending war.
+In September 1899, a group calling itself the Transvaal Committee met for the first time in the rooms of the Celtic Literary Society in Dublin to mount a resistance to the impending war.
 The prime movers included Maud Gonne and John O’Leary, and attendees included Sinn Fein founder Arthur Griffith and Easter Rising leader James Connolly.
 Scholar P.J.
-Mathews described the Transvaal Committee as a precursor to Sinn Fein itself as this cause united various nationalist factions that otherwise would have been at political odds.
+Mathews described the Transvaal Committee as a precursor to Sinn Fein itself as this cause united various nationalist factions that were otherwise at odds politically.
 Other members of the committee, such as John MacBride, traveled to South Africa to support the Boers in battle.
-Boer War battles were often fought with Irish soldiers on both sides, some supporting the Empire, some supporting the Boers.
+Irish soldiers fought on both sides of the Boer War battles, some supporting the Empire, some supporting the Boers.

 Joe Chamberlain

 For those who remained home in Dublin, opposition to the Boer War manifested as massive demonstrations against the war, the size and violence of which would remain unparalleled until the Dublin Lockout in 1913.
 Gonne and O’Leary’s rallies in Dublin’s city centre drew tens of thousands protesters into the streets.
-Civil unrest came to a head in December 1899 when Trinity College conferred an honorary degree on Joseph “Joe” Chamberlain, noted monocle enthusiast and father of Neville.
+Civil unrest came to a head in December 1899 when Trinity College conferred an honorary degree on noted monocle enthusiast and statesman, Joseph “Joe” Chamberlain.
 Chamberlain had been an especially enthusiastic saber-rattler in the run up to the Boer War and a strenuous opponent to Irish Home Rule.

 Image of the protest from Le Petit Journal